 - 20g butter, at room temperature

-There’s just one thing that bothers me about this recipe.
-The book says that the recipe makes about 200 macaron shells, that is 100 finished French macarons.
-I ended up with approximately 160 shells, that is 80 macarons.
-I piped them quite small, about 2,5-3 cm in diameter, and there’s no way you can get 200 of them.
-Well, I at least I couldn’t.
+There’s only one thing about this recipe that bothers me.
+According to the book, the recipe yields approximately 200 macaron shells, or 100 finished French macarons.
+I ended up with about 160 shells, which is equivalent to 80 macarons.
+I piped them quite small, about 2.5-3 cm in diameter, and there’s no way you’ll be able to get 200 of them.
+At the very least, I couldn’t.